-- 1. All Mount Carmel College uniform items can be purchased from Hambours, 2 Wilson Street, Royal Park, Ph: 8447 2077 or via the online uniform shop at https://mtcarmel.hambours.com.au - 2.
-A Uniform Shop is also located on the primary campus for purchase of items specific for our primary students. - 3.
-The uniform is to be worn in full, not mixing seasons together or wearing part of the uniform. - 4.
-The uniform is to be worn neatly, kept clean and tidy, and be respected as an extension of the College's reputation and 'brand' within the community. - 5.
+- 1. All Mount Carmel College uniform items can be purchased from Alinta Apparel, 383 Grange Road, Findon.
+Ph: 8447 2077 or via the online uniform shop at www.alintaapparel.com.au - 2.
+The uniform is to be worn in full, not mixing seasons together or wearing part of the uniform. - 3.
+The uniform is to be worn neatly, kept clean and tidy, and be respected as an extension of the College's reputation and 'brand' within the community. - 4.
 The full student uniform does not include Personal Protective Equipment (PPE), which may be required to be worn from time to time and/or during scheduled curriculum activities.
 All PPE instructions are in addition to this Policy.
-Special instructions re the wearing of the student uniform or grooming may apply for certain tasks or in particular locations for health and safety compliance. - 6.
+Special instructions re the wearing of the student uniform or grooming may apply for certain tasks or in particular locations for health and safety compliance. - 5.
 All items of clothing and personal belongings are the responsibility of the student.
 The College takes no responsibility for lost or damaged items, and does not insure jewellery, personal devices or other personal items.